cezarypiatek/cezarypiatek.github.io/src/content/post/why-click-with-selenium-so-hard.md

 }
  ```

-Unfortunately some drivers has problem with **document.elementFromPoint** and inline elements so I've added checks of additional two points
+Unfortunately, some drivers have problem with **document.elementFromPoint** and inline elements so I've added checks of additional two points

 ```cs